josealonso/NotificationService-in-Kotlin/README.md

 # Notification Service written in Kotlin and using Spring Boot 3.x

-This is a simple service to send notifications to users via email.
+This is a simple service to send notifications to users via email. **Mockk** is used instead of Mockito.

 ## Requirements